omilab/historical_press/OCR_Pipeline/readme.md

 ![succesful response](https://github.com/yanirmr/historical_press/blob/master/OCR_Pipeline/images_for_tutorial/tutorial3.JPG)

 ## Roadmap
-Currently, part 1 of the pipeline converts the text regions from the legacy files into the PAGE.XML files, and uses other structural information - the order and structure types (Advertisements, Heads) - for the post processing.
-We plan to add a conversion of this information directly into the page.xml as custom attribute values of text regions.
+1.Currently, part 1 of the pipeline converts the text regions from the legacy files into the PAGE.XML files, and uses other structural information - the order and structure types (Advertisements, Heads) - for the post processing.
+Further development will add a conversion of this information directly into the page.xml as custom attribute values of text regions.
+2.In order to avail the output to external viewers the PAGE.XML will have to be converted to the viewer's input formats (e.g., METZ @ ALTO#)

 ## Authors
 This project was initiated and created by [OMILab](https://www.openu.ac.il/en/omilab).